-OTHER FEES (all programs - required) ------------ ------ ------------ -----------

-Application Fee, one-time non-refundable fee

-Registration Fee

-Background Check Fee, applicable programs

-Fee Varies

-High School, GED or College Transcript Request Fee Varies

-Textbooks \$0 When required, use of textbooks and electronic textbooks for the time needed to complete your courses is provided at no cost.
-If you wish to permanently own your textbooks, you may purchase them from ECPI University's bookstore, or any other retailer you choose.

-Technology Fee \$390/semester Includes use of mobile computing devices with damage insurance, learning the second second

-\$390/semester Includes use of mobile computing devices with damage insurance, learning platforms, technology support, and other technology equipment necessary to complete courses.

-^Laptop PC Option \$300-500 additional, one-time fee.
-Computer Science majors may choose the University

-Configured Laptop PC with support as their mobile device included in the Technology Fee.

-California Student Tuition Recovery Fund Please see the footnote for details.
+O OTHER FEES (all programs - required) • Application Fee, one-time non-refundable fee \$45 ٠ Registration Fee \$55 ٠ Background Check Fee, applicable programs Fee Varies ٠ High School, GED or College Transcript Request Fee Varies • Textbooks \$0 When required, use of textbooks and electronic textbooks for the time needed to complete your courses is provided at no cost.
+If you wish to permanently own your textbooks, you may purchase them from ECPI University's bookstore, or any other retailer you choose. • Technology Fee 3^ \$390/semester Includes use of mobile computing devices with damage insurance, learning platforms, technology support, and other technology equipment necessary to complete courses.
+MLaptop PC Option \$300-500 additional, one-time fee.
+Computer Science majors may choose the University Configured Laptop PC with support as their mobile device included in the Technology Fee . • California Student Tuition Recovery Fund Please see the footnote for details.

-OTHER FEES (medical programs - required)

-Drug Screening

-Massage table (Massage Therapy students only)

-\$100

-NCLEX Review Fee, nursing programs \$50

-Physical Exam/ Shots/PPD variable by location and insurance

-• ADN, PTA, and DMS prerequisite/individual subject courses (PN at Charlotte campus) \$200/each
+OTHER FEES (medical programs - required) ٠ Drug Screening As required by states or campuses/price varies ٠ Massage table (Massage Therapy students only) \$100 ٠ NCLEX Review Fee, nursing programs \$50 • Physical Exam/ Shots/PPD variable by location and insurance • ADN, PTA, and DMS prerequisite/individual subject courses (PN at Charlotte campus) \$200/each